Skidude88/Skidude88-G29-PS4-LoadCell-Arduino/README.md

 # For full info on this project please refer to the project Wiki Pages

-The final working Project is with a single load cell and a MCP4725 - DAC
+The final working project is with a single load cell and a MCP4725 - DAC For the Pedal 3D print files - Please see the aforementioned GeekyDeaks project pages